aerospike/asvec/README.md

 ### Prerequisites

 Ensure you have an AVS instance up and running for `asvec` to connect to.
-Checkout out the [AVS documentation](https://aerospike.com/docs/vector) for instructions on getting started.
+Check out the [AVS documentation](https://aerospike.com/docs/vector) for instructions on getting started.

 ### Installation